PrinceLeBon/animation/lib/implicit_animation/README.md

 1. Expanding Card: Display a card with an initial size.
 When a button is pressed, animate the expansion of the card so that it occupies more space on the screen.

-2. Sliding Menu: Display a hidden menu on screen.
-When a button is pressed, animate the scrolling of the menu from the left to its display position.

-3. Fading List: Display a list of items.
+2. Fading List: Display a list of items.
 When a button is pressed, animate the gradual disappearance of each item in the list by adjusting their opacity.

-4. Bouncing Ball: Display a ball at an initial position.
+3. Bouncing Ball: Display a ball at an initial position.
 When a button is pressed, animate the bouncing of the ball by adjusting its vertical position and applying a damping effect.

-5. Scaling Icons: Display a list of icons.
+4. Scaling Icons: Display a list of icons.
 When a button is pressed, animate the progressive enlargement of each icon so that it occupies more space on the screen.

 ### Category: Difficult